 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Fujifilm X-A10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the X-A10 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the X-A10 have been discontinued, but can regularly be found used on ebay.
 The X-A10 was replaced by the Fujifilm X-A5, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-A10 Manual.
+Further information on the features and operation of the M100 and X-A10 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-A10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Fujifilm X-A10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.